Muskangujar/Drowsiness-Detection/README.md

 ### How It Works

 1. Laptop webcam continuously monitors the user’s face.
-2. Eye landmarks are detected and EAR is calculated.
+2. Eye landmarks are detected and Eye Aspect Ratio (EAR) is calculated.
 3. If EAR drops below threshold for a defined period:
    - Python sends `'a'` to Arduino.
    - Arduino activates buzzer, LED and LCD alert.